A discrepancy result for Hilbert modular forms: Estimating the error term in the trace formula

 \subsection{Outline of the proof of Theorem \ref{Main theorem}.}

 In \S\ref{sec 2}, we first fix $i$ in equation \eqref{PTF}, where $i$ varies over a finite set.
 Then we take $u\in U$ satisfying $\eta_i u\in F^+$ to be fixed till \S\ref{last step}.
 This helps us to focus on a single lattice at a time and estimate the right-hand side of equation \eqref{PTF}.
 In \S \ref{sec 3}, we fix an orthant of the lattice so that we can apply J-Bessel function estimates carefully.
 This is necessary as we do not use a uniform bound for a fixed lattice.
 According to the usability of Lemma \ref{Bessel-estimate}, we apply bounds for a fixed orthant in two steps.
-In \S \ref{last step}, firstly we vary over all orthants (earlier fixed in \S \ref{sec 3}) for a fixed lattice, then we vary over all possible lattices along with $u\in U$ satisfying $\eta_i u\in F^+$ to complete the proof. \begin{proof}[Proof of Theorem \ref{Main theorem}] Let us fix some notations before we proceed further in the proof.
-Let $\|x\|$ denote the standard Euclidean norm of $x\in \R^r$ and
+In \S \ref{last step}, firstly we vary over all orthants (earlier fixed in \S \ref{sec 3}) for a fixed lattice, then we vary over all possible lattices along with $u\in U$ satisfying $\eta_i u\in F^+$ to complete the proof. \begin{proof}[Proof of Theorem \ref{Main theorem}] Let $m_1$ and $m_2$ satisfy equation \eqref{m1jm2j}.
+We fix some notations before we proceed further in the proof.
+Let $\delta_i$ and $A_i$ be as in equations \eqref{delta_i} and \eqref{A_i}.
+Recall that Further, let for all $j=1,\dots, r$.